-Proof The proof follows the standard lines as can be found, e.g., in [29].
+Proof.
+The proof follows the standard techniques found, e.g., in [6].
 One gets, using integration by parts, (3), the Cauchy-Schwarz inequality, and Young's inequality

 For estimating the term with the Laplacian, one can either use the finite element inverse estimate (14) or the POD inverse estimate (16).
-Inserting in either case the restrictions on the stabilization parameter, proves the statement of the lemma.
+Inserting in either case the restrictions on the stabilization parameter, proves the statement of the lemma. \Box

-Note that the second restriction in (21) and (22) is only necessary if finite elements are used where the restriction of the Laplacian to a mesh cell does not vanish.
+Note that the second restrictions in (21) and (22) are only necessary if finite elements are used where the restriction of the Laplacian to a mesh cell does not vanish.

-3.5 On Error Estimates Involving the SUPG-ROM Solution
+3.5.
+On error estimates involving the SUPG-ROM solution